dileepduppatla/new_repo/README.md

 # new_repo
-this is my first repo officially
+this is my first git repo officially